apalette/git-auto-deploy/README.md

 2. Edit *config.php* with allowed IPs and **create a random key** for your project
 	- Allowed IPs depend on which git server you will use to configure Webhooks (Github, Bitbucket, your own...)
 	- See https://blog.bitbucket.org/2015/06/24/the-new-bitbucket-webhooks/ for how to use webhooks in Bitbucket
 	- See https://developer.github.com/webhooks/creating/ for how to use webhooks in Github
+	- Associate YOUR_PROJECT_PATH (absolute path on the server) and the git branch to use to the key
 	```
 	<?php
 	/**